resplab/accept/README.md

 # accept
 R package for the ACute COPD Exacerbation Prediction Tool (ACCEPT)

-The package includes two main functions `accept()` and `accept2()`. `accept()` provides predictions of exacerbations for COPD patients per original published manuscript. `accept2()` is an updated version of ACCEPT that is fine tuned for improved predictions in patients who do not have a prior history of exacerbations.
-Please refer to the published paper for more information:
+The function `accept()` provides predictions from the latest version of the `accept` prediction model. `accept1()` provides predictions of exacerbations for COPD patients per original published manuscript. `accept2()` is an updated version of ACCEPT that is fine tuned for improved predictions in patients who do not have a prior history of exacerbations.
+Please refer to the published papers for more information:

 Adibi A, Sin DD, Safari A, Jonhson KM, Aaron SD, FitzGerald JM, Sadatsafavi M. The Acute COPD Exacerbation Prediction Tool (ACCEPT): a modelling study.
-The Lancet Respiratory Medicine.
-Published Online First 2020 March 13th; [doi:10.1016/S2213-2600(19)30397-2](https://www.thelancet.com/journals/lanres/article/PIIS2213-2600%2819%2930397-2/fulltext)
+The Lancet Respiratory Medicine, 8(10), pp.1013-1021; [doi:10.1016/S2213-2600(19)30397-2](https://www.thelancet.com/journals/lanres/article/PIIS2213-2600%2819%2930397-2/fulltext)

+Safari, A., Adibi, A., Sin, D.D., Lee, T.Y., Ho, J.K., Sadatsafavi, M. and IMPACT study team, 2022.
+ACCEPT 2· 0: Recalibrating and externally validating the Acute COPD exacerbation prediction tool (ACCEPT).
+EClinicalMedicine, 51, p.101574. [doi:10.1016/j.eclinm.2022.101574](http://doi/org/10.1016/j.eclinm.2022.101574)

 The following animation explains the `accept` model in 90 seconds: